JJWRoeloffs/transcribe_align_textgrid/README.md

 The output TextGrids have four TextGridTiers:

 - `segments_text` The text in a given segment (Speaker's turn)
-- `segments_confidence` The confidence the model has that this is the correct labeling and segmentation for the segment
+- `segments_confidence` The confidence the model has that this is the correct labelling and segmentation for the segment
 - `words_text` The text of a given word
-- `words_confidence` The confidence the model has that this is the current labeling and segmentation for this word.
+- `words_confidence` The confidence the model has that this is the current labelling and segmentation for this word.

 If one of these tiers would have been empty per the output of whisper-timestamped, to satisfy Praat's error handling, a tier with an empty interval (0.0, 0.1) is generated.